 Step 2: Define Context Parameters (Optional)

 In my case, contextParameters are intentionally empty.
 I don’t have context to pass.
-This is useful when you have roles and need to add rules based on the inferred context like channel, target audience, etc. For more advanced agents, you could add parameters here to enforce/extract fields like pageUrl, targetPersona, or competitorUrls.
+This is useful when you have roles and need to add rules based on the inferred context like channel, target audience, etc. For more advanced agents, you could add parameters here to enforce or extract fields like pageUrl, targetPersona, or competitorUrls.

-My custom agent is designed for ad-hoc, content-driven analysis rather than requiring persistent structured extraction (e.g., always pulling "target audience" or "campaign goal").
-User-provided content + optional files provide sufficient grounding.
+My custom agent is designed for ad-hoc, content-driven analysis rather than requiring persistent structured extraction (for example always pulling “target audience” or “campaign goal”).
+User-provided content plus optional files provide sufficient grounding.

 Step 3: Define Schema Used in the Agent